 Your sponsor can pay directly into the University's bank account quoting your name and invoice number.
 The University bank details are printed on every sponsor invoice.

 Make payable to "University of Leeds", with the student name and invoice number on the back of the cheque, and send to the following address:

 Marjorie and Arnold Ziff Building

 University of Leeds

 When payment before registration may be required

-The University of Leeds may require advance payment from your sponsor if they have not sponsored a student with us before, or if they have previous history of delayed payment.
+The University of Leeds may require advance payment from your sponsor if it has not sponsored a student with us before, or if it has previous history of delayed payment.